Anti-Masonic Party: Party foundation

-The Anti-Masonic Party was formed in Upstate New York in February 1828.
+The Anti-Masonic Party was formed in Upstate New York in September 1827.
 Anti-Masons were opponents of Freemasonry, believing that it was a corrupt and elitist secret society which was ruling much of the country in defiance of republican principles.
 Many people regarded the Masonic organization and its adherents involved in government as corrupt.

-Opposition to Masonry was taken up by some evangelical Protestant churches as a religious cause, particularly in the Burned-over district of upstate New York.
+Opposition to Masonry was first taken up by some evangelical Protestant churches as a religious cause, particularly in the Burned-over district of upstate New York.
 Many churches passed resolutions condemning ministers and lay leaders who were Masons and several denominations condemned Freemasonry, including the Presbyterian, Congregational, Methodist and Baptist churches.